Restorative Justice Intervention Plan & Appeal Information

 -

 Suspension - Separation from the University for a definite period of time which coincides with the official ending of an academic semester or summer session.
 During the timeframe of suspension, student is not allowed onto the premise of WSSU nor any associated premises of the university.
-Student is only allowed onto grounds, if granted prior permission from the Associate Provost/Vice-Chancellor for Student Development and Engagement.
+Student is only allowed onto grounds, if granted prior permission from the Associate Provost/Vice-Chancellor for Student Affairs.

 -

 Deferred Suspension - Is used for offenses found serious enough to warrant suspension, but where the specific circumstances of the case mitigate the offense or for repeated offenses of a less serious nature.
 Deferred Suspension is a designated period of time during which a student is given the opportunity to demonstrate the ability to abide by the community's expectations of behavior articulated in the Code.
 During a Deferred Suspension, the student will be officially suspended from the University, but the suspension will be deferred, meaning that the student may continue to attend classes at this time, however, the suspension will be automatically enforced for failure to complete any assigned sanctions by the deadline and/or for any subsequent new infractions while on the open Deferred Suspension sanction, unless the Director of Community Standards & Civility determines otherwise in exceptional circumstances.
-Students on Deferred Suspension will be limited in their abilities to represent the University on any athletic team, hold an office in any registered student organization, represent the University in any extracurricular activity or official function, participate in the Greek Intake process, or participate in any study abroad program.
+Students on Deferred Suspension may be limited in their abilities to represent the University on any athletic team other than an intramural sport, hold an office in any registered student organization, represent the University in any extracurricular activity or official function, or participate in any study abroad program.
 Deferred Suspension may also include the denial of specific University privileges, including but not limited to, attendance at athletic functions and residence hall visitation for a designated period of time.

 -

-Disciplinary Probation - The loss, for a specified period of time, of designated social privileges.
-Designated social privileges include but are not limited to: Varsity sports, Intramural sports, Band(s) and choir(s), Fraternities and Sororities, Participation in student organizations, Serving in a leadership capacity in any student organization, the right to represent the University in any special activity, and/or Residency in University Housing.
-Certain stipulations may apply and can be modified at the discretion of the Director for Community Standards & Civility.
+Disciplinary Probation - The loss, for a period of time, of designated social privileges.
+Designated social privileges include but are not limited to the following: varsity sports, intramural sports, band(s) and choir(s), cheerleading squad(s), fraternities and sororities, participation in student organizations, serving in a leadership capacity in any student organization, the right to represent the University in any specific activity, and/or residency in University Housing.

 -

-Disciplinary Warning - An official reprimand provided in writing that advises of a student's need to conform the student's behavior to the WSSU Students’ Code of Conduct and further advises that any subsequent violation of the any nature by the student within a two (2) year period will automatically result in disciplinary probation.
+Disciplinary Warning - Disciplinary Warning means that an official reprimand is provided in writing that advises a student's need to conform his or her behavior to the Students' Code of Conduct and further advises that any subsequent violation of the same nature by the student within a one (1) year period will automatically result in disciplinary probation.

 -

-Permanent Housing Revocation - A student placed on this sanction will not be allowed to live in any of the University-owned Residence Halls on the grounds of Winston-Salem State University nor associated grounds of WSSU.
-If a the student returns (after a possible suspension timeframe or is a readmit), he or she will not be allowed to apply for housing for the duration of their academic year.
+Permanent Housing Revocation - Permanent Housing Revocation means a student will not be allowed to live in any University-owned residence halls on the grounds of and affiliated grounds of Winston-Salem State University.
+If a student returns to the Institution due to being dismissed for conduct matters, they will not be allowed to apply for housing for the duration of their academic tenure.

 - Temporary Housing Revocation - Means that the student(s) will not be allowed to live in any University-owned residence halls on the grounds of and affiliated grounds of Winston-Salem State University for a documented period of time.
 If the student(s) is found to be violating the stipulation to the sanction, he or she’s Temporary Housing Revocation will automatically be increased to Permanent Housing Revocation.